bharathprabhu01/GCPD-Crime-Tracker/README.md

 GCPD Tracker System
 ===
-This is the starter code for Phase 5 of the Gotham City Police Department Tracker System.
+This is the completed code for Phase 5 of the Gotham City Police Department Tracker System.
 This project was assigned in the fall of 2018 as a 67-272 project at Carnegie Mellon University, Information Systems department.
 More information about the project can be found at [67272.cmuis.net](https://67272.cmuis.net).

+It is a fully functional crime tracking system with all CRUD operations working.
+Authentication and Authorization for all necessary personnel have been handled.

 Populating the dev database
 ---